Address: Jolly Tar Lane, Coppull

-The Jolly Tar Inn started life as a working farm of some 40 acres.
+The Jolly Tar Inn was a working farm of some 40 acres of the same name.
 John and Elizabeth Roocroft and their family moved there in the late 1850's having previously run the Oak Tree Inn on Preston Road and soon after they started running a beer house from the farm; it was situated on Jolly Tar Lane in Coppull, which was previously known as Rag Whistle Lane.

 Along with the Waggon & Horses and Parker's Arms it was one of three beer houses in this rural part of Coppull.

 Listed landlords at the Jolly Tar Inn were John Roocroft or Roscroft (1860-1873), James Bradshaw (1873), John Astley (1876-1881), Robert Turner (1891), William Taylor (1901) and John Beswick (1911).